 Jon Lopey was the first to speak, stating his belief that the proclamation would be necessary since so many cannabis cultivation sites were being discovered as illegal operations throughout the county.
-Lopey believes that these illegal locations presented a huge problem for the environment and for public safety as well as the quality of life for residents.
+Lopey believes that these illegal locations presented a huge problem for the environment.
+He also believes public safety as well as the quality of life for residents is in jeopardy.
 He specified that there was a considerable and improper use of storage waste, illegal pesticides, and other problems existing at the illegal cannabis cultivation locations which were currently in operation.

 Many of the people in attendance were afraid that this would mean the involvement of federal authorities.
 They were afraid of raids on their properties.
 However, Lopey told residents that the proclamation is meant to open up the chance of outside state and federal government resources with the intention of helping to address the illegal cannabis cultivation.
 Some residents weren’t buying it while others thought it probably would be a good start.
 Lopey confirmed that the legal use of recreational cannabis and medical marijuana were not the targets.

-The board opened up the floor so as to hear what the public had to say and there were some testimonies from residents who were both in support and advocates of the proclamation of illegal cannabis cultivation.
+The board opened up the floor to hear what the public had to say.
+There were some testimonies from residents who were both in support and advocates of the proclamation of illegal cannabis cultivation.
 Most of the speakers were from the Hmong descendants and they expressed their opposition, stating their fear of the feds.
 A few speakers shared their personal stories, giving details of the effect of their time in the Vietnam War on them and on their families.
 They talked about how their expectations were shaped for living in the United States and being welcomed.

-The county wanted to continue to have an open dialogue that included all residents in the community and for that reason, there was more to come along the lines of discussion in the near future.
+The county wanted to continue to have an open dialogue that included all residents in the communit.
+So, for that reason, there was more to come along the lines of discussion in the near future.
 So now it is a waiting game.
 If you want to know more about cannabis cultivation in the state of California, visit the Cannabis Training University.

 Image credit: https://www.flickr.com/photos/142174125@N05/31096896813/